Arnavion/acme-azure-function/function-renew-cert/README.md

     # The top-level domain name.
 Certificates will be requested for "*.TOP_LEVEL_DOMAIN_NAME".
     export TOP_LEVEL_DOMAIN_NAME='arnavion.dev'

+    # The resource group that will host the KeyVault and DNS zone.
+    export AZURE_COMMON_RESOURCE_GROUP_NAME='arnavion-dev'

     # The ACME server's directory URL.
     export ACME_DIRECTORY_URL='https://acme-v02.api.letsencrypt.org/directory'

     # The contact URL used to register an account with the ACME server.
     export ACME_CONTACT_URL='mailto:admin@arnavion.dev'

-    # The resource group that will host the KeyVault and Function app.
+    # The resource group that will host the Function app.
     export AZURE_ACME_RESOURCE_GROUP_NAME='arnavion-dev-acme'

     # The name of the KeyVault.